Causes of Hair Loss

 Although temporary in nature, chronic telogen effluvium may sometimes take years before the normal hair cycle is regained.

-Treatment involves removing any factors that may cause further trauma to the hair follicles, testing for hormone (eg. thyroid)/ nutritional (iron, folate, B12) deficiencies and to promote hair growth through topicals/ orals and machine-based treatments.
+Treatment involves removing any factors that may cause further trauma to the hair follicles, testing for hormones (eg. thyroid) / nutritional (iron, folate, B12) deficiencies and to promote hair growth through topicals/ orals and machine-based treatments.

 Fungal infections can damage hair follicles and cause hair loss in the area affected.
 It is more common in children but can also occur across all ages.